Logging Data in Python

 By default, the SDK will start a viewer in another process and automatically pipe the data through.
 There are other means of sending data to a viewer as we'll see at the end of this section, but for now this default will work great as we experiment.

 The following sections will require importing a few different things to your script.
-We will do so incrementally, but if you just want to update your imports once and call it a day, add the following to the top of your script right now:
+We will do so incrementally, but if you just want to update your imports once and call it a day, feel free to add the following to the top of your script:

 from math import tau import numpy as np from rerun_demo.data import build_color_spiral from rerun_demo.util import bounce_lerp, interleave from scipy.spatial.transform import Rotation